 Skip to main content

-I’ve written most of my document already.
+I’ve written my thesis or dissertation already.
 Can I still use the template to fix my formatting?

 Yes.
 Though more difficult than simply writing your document within the template, it is possible to attach the thesis/dissertation template to a preexisting document.
 Instructions are provided on this website under Thesis & Dissertation Template.

-Can you check my document’s formatting before I turn in a review copy?
+Can you check my formatting before I turn in a review copy?

 We would love to help!
 You can contact us any time during your writing process and have us check your document’s formatting.
 If you submit your document to us, please do not make any changes until we have returned your document.
 Any future revisions should be made to the file that we have worked on.